cbenard/Radarr-Sonarr-Lidarr-Plex-PathMigrator/README.md

 # Path Updater for Radarr and Sonarr Databases

 This Python script is designed to help you update paths in Radarr and Sonarr SQLite databases.
-This can be especially useful when moving your media files to a new location without breaking your database links.
+This can be especially useful when moving your media files from Windows to Linux without breaking your database links.
 The script handles the databases for Radarr and Sonarr separately.

 ## How it Works